mumerfarooq/umr.io/data/blog/strategy-is-not-x.md

 ### Strategy should not come from a template.

 Have you noticed how many strategy presentations look like cookie-cutter consultant work?
-If you see a template simlar to [this](https://www.canva.com/templates/EADaood59tE-orange-corporate-strategy-map-chart/) that means the CEO was too lazy and hired consultants.
+If you see a template similar to [this](https://www.canva.com/templates/EADaood59tE-orange-corporate-strategy-map-chart/) that means the CEO was too lazy and hired consultants.
 I totally agree with Toby [here](https://twitter.com/tobi/status/1266801564855021568).

 ### Strategy is not a vision statement.

 A vision statement is another thing which is thrown around when we talk about strategy.
 One needs to realise that strategy is not the destination.
-For example, if you read WellsFargo's mission statement they both
+For example, if you read WellsFargo's mission statement

 > Our vision is to satisfy our customers' financial needs and help them succeed financially